Domain Monitoring

 Real-World Examples of Domain-Based Attacks

 • Netnod: Netnod is a major DNS provider based in Sweden.
 They run one of the 13 “root” name servers, a critical part of the global DNS infrastructure.
 From 2018 to 2019, attackers targeted their infrastructure by sending unauthorized EPP instructions to various registries.
-This allowed them to redirect traffic and capture sensitive information.
+This allowed them to redirect traffic and capture sensitive data.
 The attackers were also able to disable DNSSEC safeguards long enough to obtain SSL certificates for Netnod’s email servers.

 • Google Vietnam: In 2015, the threat actor group LizardSquad, gained unauthorized access to the DNS settings of Google Vietnam’s domain.
 This allowed them to redirect visitors to a malicious website displaying the group’s message.
-Beyond the significant disruptions this caused, the attackers had access to any sensitive data sent to the hijacked domains.
+Beyond the significant disruptions this caused, the attackers also had access to any sensitive data sent to the hijacked domain.

 • OCBC Bank: In 2021, customers of Singapore’s Oversea-Chinese Banking Corporation (OCBC) were hit by phishing attacks, resulting in approximately $8.5 million in losses across 470 customers.
 The attackers used fraudulent domains to trick customers into providing their account details.
 Despite the bank’s efforts to shut down these domains and alert customers, the attackers continually set up new “mule” accounts to receive the stolen funds.